nats-io/nats.deno/jetstream/README.md

 The JetStream API provides different mechanisms for retrieving messages.
 Each mechanism offers a different "buffering strategy" that provides advantages that map to how your application works and processes messages.

-Starting with nats-base-client (NBC) 1.14.0, a new API for consuming and processing JetStream messages is available in the JavaScript clients.
-The new API is currently provided as a _preview_, and will deprecate previous JetStream subscribe APIs as [_legacy_](examples/legacy_js/legacy_jetstream.md).
-It is encouraged to start experimenting with the new APIs as soon as possible.

-The new API:

-- Streamlines consumer creation/updates to only happen within JSM APIs
-- Consuming messages requires a consumer to already exist (unless an ordered consumer) - all consumers are effectively `bound` (a legacy configuration setting that ensured the consumer was not created if it didn't exist).
-- Adopts the "pull" consumer functionality for all consumer operations.
-The legacy "push" consumer is deprecated.
-This means that all consumers, except for ordered consumers, can easily scale horizontally.

 #### Basics